 Table Of Contents

 What Is AWS Lambda?
 Is AWS Lambda Serverless Computing?
 How AWS Lambda Works What Is A Lambda Function In AWS?
 What Triggers AWS Lambda Functions?
 What Programming Languages Does AWS Lambda Support?
 AWS Lambda Vs. EC2: How They Compare AWS Lambda Use Cases: When Should You Use AWS Lambda?
-What Are The Benefits Of Using AWS Lambda?
-What Are The Disadvantages of AWS Lambda?
 AWS Lambda Pricing Explained: How Does The Pay-As-You-Go Pricing Work?
 How To Monitor And Measure Lambda Costs

 Amazon Web Services (AWS) offers over 200 services.
-But AWS Lambda continues to stand out for several reasons.
-This AWS Lambda tutorial will help explain Lambda in simple terms so you can decide if the service is suitable for your computing needs.
+But, AWS Lambda continues to stand out for several reasons.
+This AWS Lambda tutorial will help explain Lambda in simple terms so you can decide if the service suits your computing needs.

-We’ll cover what exactly AWS Lambda is, how it works, how it compares to EC2, use cases, benefits, limitations, and more.
+We’ll cover AWS Lambda, how it works, how it compares to EC2, use cases, benefits, limitations, and more.
 Additionally, we’ll cover how you can monitor and manage your Lambda costs without the burden of cost management.

 What Is AWS Lambda?